jckuri/Scan_Matching_Localization_2/README.md

 Go to the Udacity workspace of the project "Scan Matching Localization" of the Lesson 3 "Localization" of the Self-Driving Car Engineer Nanodegree.

 Copy the contents of the file [c3-main.cpp](c3-main.cpp) into the file `/home/workspace/c3-project/c3-main.cpp` in the Udacity workspace of the project "Scan Matching Localization".
-You can do it by copying and pasting the contents of the file [c3-main.cpp](c3-main.cpp) .
+You can do it by copying and pasting the contents of the file [c3-main.cpp](c3-main.cpp).

 # Usage

+Enable GPU Mode.
 Press the blue button "Desktop".
-Start one terminal.
+Start one terminal in Desktop.
 Run the Carla simulator by using these Unix commands:

 ```
 su - student # Ignore Permission Denied, if you see student@ you are good